zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 *   JDE Trial Edition Provisioned.
 *   JDE Trial Edition Configured.

-## Step 1: Connect to EnterpriseOne HTML Server
+## Task 1: Connect to EnterpriseOne HTML Server

 The HTML Server is the primary interface to the EnterpriseOne system.